lukawarren/vitaIDE/README.md

 A web-based Lua IDE for the Vita, with an included FTP server.
 ![IDE screenshot](screenshots/ide.png)

+Components:
+- Vue web-app (stored on Vita)
+- Custom HTTP server + Lua engine backend to serve app (runs on Vita)
+- [FTP server](https://github.com/xerpi/libftpvita) to assist patching and development (also runs on Vita)

 ## Building
 First, the website can optionally be built (see dependencies):
 ```